zeebe-io/enhancements/ZEP008-hot-backup.md

 The coordinator will acknowledge the request after all partitions have started taking the backup.
 The acknowledgment will be sent before the backup is completed.
 Hence, it is important to have the monitor api to keep track of the backup.

-In each partition, the backup consists of state until the backup is started.
-The backup will not contain any new data written after the request is acknowledged.
+In each partition, the backup consists of the state until the backup is started.
+The backup will not contain any new records written after the request is acknowledged.

 #### Monitor backup <backupId>

 A user can monitor the status of the backup by sending monitor request to the coordinator.
 The coordinator responds with a status - `doesNotExist | ongoing | completed | failed`.

-- `doesNotExist` : TriggerBackup command with this `backupId` was never send.
+- `doesNotExist` : `Take Backup` request with this `backupId` was never send.
 - `ongoing` : Backup is currently being taken.
 Monitor again for the status.
 - `completed`: Backup is taken successfully.
 The cluster will be able to successfully restore from this backup.
 - `failed`: Backup has failed.
 A new backup with the same id cannot be taken.
 When retrying a new `backupId` must be used.